WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

     move(velocity: Vec2): void;
 }
 ```
-A word of caution; Calling the `move()` method and updating the position field of a game node are **NOT** the same thing :scream:
+A word of caution; Calling the `move()` method and updating the position field of a game node are **NOT** the same thing

 Moving a game node by updating its position field is the equivalent of "teleporting" that game node, whereas calling the `move()` method is how you actually "move" the node.
 If your game uses physics, you should be calling the move method.

 > Many of the methods and functionality you'll have to use to complete this assignment have definitions in Wolfie2Ds `Physical` interface.
-I recommend taking a look at the methods and documentation in that interface :wink:
+I recommend taking a look at the methods and documentation in that interface

 ## Part 6.1 - Adding Physics to GameNodes
 For this assignment, you need to make sure all of the game nodes have physical components registered with the physics system.
 This includes: